-Since you can inhale tetrachloroethane and absorb it through the skin while bathing and showering, it is important to prevent these exposures as well.
-If the TCA level in your well water is greater than 2,000 ug/L (ten times greater than the Action Level), you should avoid bathing and showering until you can install a whole house treatment system to remove the TCA from all of the water you use in your home.
+Since you can inhale tetrachloroethylene and absorb it through the skin while bathing and showering, it is important to prevent these exposures as well.
+If the tetrachloroethylene level in your well water is greater than 50 ug/L (ten times greater than the Action Level), you should avoid bathing and showering until you can install a whole house treatment system to remove the tetrachloroethylene from all of the water you use in your home.

-How Can I Find Out If There Is a Problem With My Drinking Water?
+How Can I Find Out if There is a Problem with My Drinking Water?

 The best way is to have your well water tested by a state-certified water testing lab.
-You can also call the CT Department of Energy and Environmental Protection (CT DEEP) or your local health department to ask is they are aware of a contamination problem in your neighborhood.
+You can also call the CT Department of Energy and Environmental Protection (CT DEEP) or your local health department and ask if they are aware of a contamination problem in your neighborhood.

-What Can Be Done If a Private Well Is Contaminated With Trichloroethane?
+What Can Be Done if a Private Well Has Tetrachloroethylene?

-If tests show that your well has trichloroethane you should call CT DEEP and your local health department to report the problem.
-They may investigate to see where the contamination is coming from.
-If the levels are above the Action Level of 200 ug/L, you will need a treatment system to remove the TCA from the water.
+If tests show that your well has tetrachloroethylene you should call CT DEEP or your local health department to report the problem.
+They may investigate to find the source of the contamination.
+If the levels are above the Action Level of 5 ug/L, you will need a treatment system to remove the tetrachloroethylene from the water.
 Contact the CT DPH Private Well Program to discuss water treatment options.

-Whom Can I Contact For More Information?
+Whom Can I Contact for More Information?